SquareBracketAssociates/Booklet-PharoVirtualMachine/Part1-InterpreterAndBytecode/3-SemanticsByExample/basicsOnExecution.md

 During this chapter we will, for pedagogical purposes, avoid explaining the call primitive bytecode.
 Regarding this chapter, such a bytecode is just an optimization that will be explained in later chapters.
-However, as any optimization, the code will remain semantically valid without it, so we will consider that the previous method is as follows instead:
+However, as with any optimization, the code will remain semantically valid without it, so we will consider that the previous method is as follows instead:

 ```
 (Point >> #x) symbolicBytecodes